Employee Engagement Survey Questions: 25 Questions That Actually Surface Problems

 Question 19

 An emotional version of the eNPS question.
 This one captures identity.
-People who are proud of their workplace are advocates who recruit their friends, defend the company in public, and stay through rough patches.
+People who score 8-10 here are advocates who recruit their friends, defend the company in public, and stay through rough patches.
+People below 5 are emotionally checked out.

 Question 20

 "This company handles disagreements and conflicts fairly."
-(Strongly disagree → Strongly agree, 1-5)
+(0-10)

 How a company handles conflict tells people more about the culture than any values statement on the wall.
 Low scores here often point to inconsistent treatment, favoritism, or unresolved interpersonal issues that everyone knows about but nobody addresses.